SeriousOldMan/Simulator-Controller/Docs/Virtual Driving Coach.md

 Using this knowledge, Aiden should be able to give you information how to cope with the given handling issues, for example by changing your driver inputs or changes to the car setup.

 Information: You can disable this instruction (and every other instruction as well) completely, by clearing it in the configuration, if you don't want Aiden to give you information regarding handling problems.
-If you want to enable or disable it during a running session, you can use the voice commands below.
+If you want to temporarily enable or disable it during a running session, you can use the voice commands below.

 ### List of all voice commands